tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 Most partner engineers are strong champions of documentation because documentation provides a tool that partner engineers need to do their jobs.
 At some point, partner engineers will be handing partners a link to the docs.
 As such, partner engineers are invested in having great docs because it makes their job easier.
 If the docs are poor, the partner engineers will have to hold the partner's hand in the implementation and answer a lot of questions, troubleshoot issues, and more.
 In contrast, good docs might free them up from many partner meetings and bug threads.

 Building rapport with your partner engineers is one of the main strategies you can implement for success with your doc group.
-Touch base with a partner engineer to gather more information about the use case and partner issues/needs with the feature.
-Later you'll loop back around for documentation reviews with them.
+Touch base with a partner engineer now to gather more information.
+Later you'll loop back around with them for documentation reviews.

 ## 2.4 Interview the Quality Assurance (QA) group {#interview_qa}